Uranium2/Warzone_idle_bot/README.md

 This project is a IDLE bot.
 And IDLE bot aims to simulate activity in a game for several reasons.
 Here it is to gain Experience in game for people who don't have a lot of time to unlock weapons for example.
 Or to gain weapons Exp in specific mode.
 Or can be used to lower your KDA.
 Since Warzone is a sweaty game, some lobbies might be full of cheaters or people with very high KDA, the only solution I found to play with people of my skills is by lowering my KDA.

+This program needs the game to be in main focus.
+For that you can not use your computer while botting.

 # Disclaimer

 This project is not a cheat.
 It won't replace your brain and gameplay.
 I made this project for fun.
 This idle bot is against Activitions/CoD Terms of Service since it is sending keyboard keys to the game.